TondinL/KR---PE/harry/README.md

 - a.
 Let A = X + Y .
 What is the distribution of the combined power A?
 - b.
 Let B = 5X + 2.
 What is the distribution of B (perhaps after a powerenhancing charm)?
 - c.
 Let C = aX − bY + c2Z, where a, b, and c are real-valued constants representing spell modifiers.
 What is the distribution (and parameters) for C?
 Show how you derived your answer.

+## Solution 5
+- a.
+Since the sum of independent normal random variables is also normally distributed, the combined variable A = X + Y follows a normal distribution.
+This is a well-known property of the normal distribution.<br> *From the CS109 Course Book [Piech's textbook](https://chrispiech.github.io/probabilityForComputerScientists/en/)* <br>